- Jul 28, 2016

 - Third-Party Access: Additional compliance risk.

 Cloud Discover: The Forecast is Stormy

-It’s no secret that the backbone of any successful SAM program depends on multiple accurate and up-to-date data sources for your software inventory.
+It’s no secret that the backbone of any successful Software Asset Management program depends on multiple accurate and up-to-date data sources for your software inventory.
 But cloud services directly challenge the capabilities of your current discovery tools.

 As your SAM environment fluctuates with new cloud adoption and implementation, discovery tools quickly become obsolete.
 In a 2016 report, Gartner asserts that by 2019, existing discovery tools will be useless for 90% of SAM needs.

 For example, a tool that works in your physical Windows environment won’t be the same tool that works on mobile or cloud environments.
 You can mitigate unmanaged risk by augmenting your SAM architecture with additional data sources and tools that reflect current shifts in licensing models.

 Another challenge is simply being able to manage the vast deployment of cloud services.
 Gartner explains that SaaS applications make good candidates for driving your overall SAM discovery strategy because, through 2017, SaaS use in 75% of organizations will be dominated by unapproved and untracked services, making SaaS a prime target for compliance and audit failures.